 Introduction -tax tips when you are contracting

-Small business tax tips for UK contractors -this is an informative article that contains many accounts and tax tips.
+Small business tax tips for UK contractors.
+This is an informative article that contains many accounts and tax tips.
 These tips are mainly for contractors who are working through a limited company.
 However, many of the tips apply to other business owners too.

 Much of this contractor tax planning advice also applies to directors of UK small companies in general too.
 There are many aspects that also apply to sole traders and partnerships.
 We will demonstrate the many ways that your business can save tax and operate tax efficiently.
 Just like making personal savings as an individual, you can also make business savings when you take the time to consider how to run your business tax efficiently.

 We also have a first timer’s guide to contracting in the UK.
-This which gives a full overview of what to consider, when you start out for the first time going contracting.
+This gives a full overview of what to consider, when you start out for the first time going contracting.
 Besides planning ahead, there are many things to think about when you start your business.
 This includes business banking and choosing an accountant.
 It also includes deciding on your accounting system, keeping accurate records and many more considerations.

 Small business tax tips -contracting advice that covers salary, dividends, and tax allowances